HFSS Score Calculator & Recipe Reformulation

 Clients Using NutriCalc to HFSS Score & Reformulate Their Products

-NutriCalc is their all-in-one solution to design new recipes, calculate their HFSS scores, reformulate them to be non-HFSS (if they score as HFSS), then output the nutrition & ingredient information for their products’ labelling:
+In cases of those using NutriCalc for HFSS, our software is their all-in-one solution to design new recipes, calculate their HFSS scores, reformulate them to be non-HFSS (if they score as HFSS), then output the nutrition & ingredient information for their products’ labelling.

 NutriCalc HFSS Plan Options